El-ia/test-mongo/README.md

 2. Configure Nginx

--   Create a configuration file for the "goldenbook" project:
+-   Create a configuration file for the "livredor" project:
--   sudo nano /etc/nginx/sites-available/goldenbook
+-   sudo nano /etc/nginx/sites-available/livredor
 -   You can base it on the default configuration file to start:

 server {